Men sent to prison over death of schoolboy Harvey Tyrrell

 - Credit: PA

-An electrician and a pub landlord have both been sent to prison following the tragic death of a seven-year-old boy.
+A pub landlord and an electrician have both been jailed following the death of seven-year-old Harvey Tyrrell at a Harold Wood pub.

-Colin Naylor and David Bearman were sentenced to 12 months and nine years in prison respectively following a hearing at Snaresbrook Crown Court today (Thursday, April 15).
+David Bearman and Colin Naylor were sentenced to nine years and 12 months in prison respectively following a hearing at Snaresbrook Crown Court today (Thursday, April 15).

-Harold Wood schoolboy Harvey Tyrrell was electrocuted and killed after grasping a metal railing while sitting on a defective garden light at the King Harold pub in Harold Wood on September 11, 2018.
+Schoolboy Harvey was electrocuted and killed after grasping a metal railing while sitting on a defective garden light at the King Harold pub in Station Road on September 11, 2018.

-Naylor, from Hockly Road in Rayleigh, installed the defective lights in question, while brother-in-law Bearman was the pub landlord.
-Naylor was unanimously acquitted of manslaughter by gross negligence but found guilty of a breach of the Health and Safety Work Act.
+Naylor, of Hockley Road, Rayleigh, installed the garden lights while brother-in-law Bearman was the pub landlord.

-Bearman was sentenced for manslaughter by gross negligence and abstracting electricity, having pleaded guilty to both charges.
+Bearman, of Little Leighs, Chelmsford, had previously pleaded guilty to manslaughter by gross negligence and abstracting electricity.

 You may also want to watch: